jacobwood27/JWood/now.md

 I am trying to round out my rather technical education into something that encourages a more comprehensive view of the world.
 I am currently participating in a reading group with the [Catherine Project](https://catherineproject.org/) where we are reading Tocqueville's Democracy in America and hosting a parallel reading group with friends at home.

 ## Living in San Diego
-My wonderful wife and I are currently living in Mission Bay, San Diego.
-We are on the lookout for a new place.
-I like to spend my free time playing pickup team sports like soccer, volleyball, and ultimate frisbee.
+My wonderful wife, our dog Daisy, and I recently moved to a neighborhood in Tierrasanta, San Diego.
+I currently like to spend my free time playing pickup active team sports like soccer, volleyball, and ultimate frisbee.

 &nbsp;